zhuozhiyongde/Stargazer/README.md

 -   [readest/readest](https://github.com/readest/readest) - Readest is a modern, feature-rich ebook reader designed for avid readers offering seamless cross-platform access, powerful tools, and an intuitive interface to elevate your reading experience.
 -   [ThisSeanZhang/landscape](https://github.com/ThisSeanZhang/landscape) - Easily configure your favorite Linux distribution as a router using the web UI
 -   [gfxholo/iconic](https://github.com/gfxholo/iconic) - Customize your icons and colors directly from the Obsidian UI, including tabs, files, bookmarks, tags, properties, and ribbon commands.
+-   [lusingander/serie](https://github.com/lusingander/serie) - A rich git commit graph in your terminal, like magic 📚

 ## Windows